BazzaCuda/ffmpegparams/README.md

 Each converted output file has [c] added to the file name to ensure the input file is not overwritten.

-You will need to run the batch file yourself.
-This app doesn't run it for you.
+~~You will need to run the batch file yourself.
+This app doesn't run it for you.~~

-Edit: there is now an option to run the batch file immediately.
+_**Edit: there is now an option to run the batch file immediately.**_

-I use this a lot for converting existing movies to H265 to conserve disk space.
+I use this a lot for converting existing movies to H265 to free up disk space.

 You can edit the .ini file to add your own commonly-used output switches.
 The app will automatically select the last one in the file, assuming it to be the most recently-added.